pingidentity/pingidentity-devops-getting-started/docs/upgradePingfederate.md

 ## Overview

-> Prerequisites: **Required** before following this document, you should have a solid understanding of what profiles are. **Optional** it will help to have an understanding of how blue-gren happens in services in kubernetes.
+> Prerequisites: **Required** before following this document, you should have a solid understanding of what profiles are **Optional** it will help to have an understanding of how blue-gren happens in services in kubernetes.

 > Note: This guide discusses an upgrade for a Kubernetes deployment, but the concepts should work with any container orchestrator.